 Introduction

-Crowd movement is an everyday but complicated and interesting phenomenon in our daily life.
-Crowd simulation which is about studying crowd behavior, has been widely applied to movies, games, architectures and also in sociology and psychology research.
-Crowd behavior which is also called pedestrian behavior, is related to the behavior of each individuals inside.
-Thus, an intuitive idea is to make every agent smart and make their own decision.
-This kind of method is called agent-based method.
-However, agent-based methods suffer from the high dimensional computation cost while the number of agents increase, which limits the scope of scenarios it applied on to smaller groups of people.
-And also some of agent-based algorithms have troubles in dense crowd simulation because the high density will lead to limit solution space and more time to converge.
-To solve the high density and large population crowd problem, some researchers come up with the idea of continuous method which is considering people as groups and solve the simulation problem in a macro level view.
-Continuous methods can work well with large dense crowd, but suffer from poorer performance in low density regions as agents may collide and overlap due to the violation of the assumption of density.
-In order to take advantage of both methods and simulate scenarios with both sparse and dense crowd distribution, \cite{Golas:2013} proposed a hybrid solution which combine and smoothly blend the agent-based method and continuous method together.
+Crowd movement is an common but complicated and interesting phenomenon in our daily lives.
+Crowd simulation, user for the study of crowd behavior, has been widely applied to movies, games, and architecture, as well as in sociology and psychology research.
+Crowd behavior, or pedestrian behavior, is related to the behavior of each individual in the crowd.
+Thus, an intuitive idea is to make each agent smart, allowing it to make its own decision.
+This kind of method is called an agent-based method.
+However, agent-based methods suffer from high-dimensional computation costs, which sharply increases as the number of agents increases, limiting the scope of scenarios to which they can be applied to smaller groups of individuals.
+Also, some agent-based algorithms have trouble in dense crowd simulations because the high density will lead to a limited solution space, requiring more time to converge.
+To solve the high density and large population crowd problem, some researchers posited the idea of a continuous method, which considers people as groups, and solves the simulation problem at a macro level.
+Continuous methods can work well with large dense crowds, but suffer from poorer performance in low-density regions as agents may collide and overlap due to violations of the assumption of density.
+In order to take advantage of both methods and simulate scenarios with both sparse and dense crowd distribution, \cite{Golas:2013} proposed a hybrid solution which combines and smoothly blends agent-based methods and continuous methods.

 However, in the observation of our daily life, pedestrian behavior is more than a combination of individual behavior and dense crowd movement.
-First, there is also interaction between dense crowd and individuals outside the crowd.
-A person can choose to join or avoid a crowd in front of his way to target.
-And second, personal trait is not only individual property but also a crowd property.
-As crowd is a set of individuals with different personal traits, according to convergence theory, the behavior of crowd is not an independent property but based on the behavior of each individual in it [TK87].
-There are already some researches about personal traits in crowd simulation.
-However, they only focus on the individual personality.
-To address the two problems and integrate them with than individual behavior, dense crowd movement, we proposed our hybrid framework.
-In our framework, we define three types of interaction: agent-agent interaction which represents individual behavior, inner-crowd interaction which represents continuous dense crowd movement, and agent-crowd interaction which represents the individual decision when countering crowds in front.
-By given the three definition, we are able to apply right interaction strategy based on situation of dynamic crowd movement.
-Besides we integrate personal trait properties into both individuals and crowds.
-Thus, all three types of interactions are driven by both physical property like position, velocity and radius, and personal traits.
+First, there is also interaction between the dense crowd and individuals outside the crowd.
+A person can choose to join or avoid a crowd encountered on the way to his target.
+Second, personal traits are not only individual properties but also crowd properties.
+As a crowd is a set of individuals with different personal traits, according to convergence theory, the behavior of the crowd is not an independent property, but based on the behavior of each individual in it [TK87].
+There is already some research about personal traits in crowd simulation.
+However, they only focus on individual personality.
+To address the two problems and integrate them with individual behavior and dense crowd movement, we proposed our hybrid framework.
+In our framework, we define three types of interaction: agent-agent interaction which represents individual behavior, intra-crowd interaction which represents continuous dense crowd movement, and agent-crowd interaction which represents the decision of individuals when countering crowds.
+Given these three definitions, we are able to apply an appropriate interaction strategy based on the situation of the dynamic crowd movement.
+In addition, we integrate personal trait properties into both individuals and crowds.
+Thus, all three types of interactions are driven by both physical properties like position, velocity and radius, as well as personal traits.